Spoonful of Kindness

 Instructions

-• Transfer the peach filling into the prepared bottom layer of the crust.
+• Pour the peach filling into the prepared crust.

-• Make the lattice crust: Roll out the second disc of pie crust dough on floured surface until you get a 12″ circle.
-Using a pizza cutter, slice dough into ½″ pieces and start placing on top of pie dish, creating lattice design; tuck or pinch dough together for crust edge.
+• Roll out the second pie crust into a 12″ circle.
+Using a pizza cutter or a sharp knife, slice dough into ½″ pieces and start placing on top of pie dish, creating lattice design; tuck or pinch dough together for crust edge.
 Alternatively you could place entire piece of dough over top of dish, trim edge and crimp together and cut 1″ slits in the top to release steam.

-• Brush the top of the dough with melted coconut oil and sprinkle with coarse sugar and ground cinnamon if desired.
+• Brush the top of the dough with melted coconut oil and sprinkle with coarse sugar and ground cinnamon if using.

-• Remove the pie from the oven and allow it to cool completely – about 3 to 4 hours.
+• Let the pie cool completely at room temperature — about 3 to 4 hours.

-• Covered with plastic wrap, this pie can last in the fridge for up to 5 days, and up to 8 months in the freezer (see notes above for more information on storing and freezing).
+• Store covered in the fridge for up to 5 days, or up to 8 months in the freezer (see notes above for more information on storing and freezing).

 Notes